Dear Gen Z: Now Is the Time to Join the Labor Movement and Change the World

-Jeremy Gong is a member of the Democratic Socialists of America in California’s East Bay.
+Jeremy Gong is a member of Democratic Socialists of America and a public school teacher in New York.

 Recent socialist electoral campaigns have been essential to the rebirth of the US left.
 Now the Left needs to commit to rebuilding the labor movement from the bottom up.
 If we don’t, major reforms — not to mention socialism — will remain off the agenda.